radialHuman/ds_notes/notes/2024/2024_index.md

 - [/] 3.
 Copy over from previous note book where applicable
 - [] 4.
 Watch youtube links from WL list, create topics and fill details
 - [] 5.
 Fill what was left
 - [] 6.
+Update as per mock interview
+- [] 7.
 Update as per real interview requirements

 ## Priority
 1. Basics - Maths